Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 Navigation and usage should be pretty straight forward.
 Next you can start defining actions for each of your buttons.
 The process is identical to making a script in Home Assistant and should be familiar.

 Once saved you can test to make sure all is working.

+> Sometimes you may want certain buttons or actions handled by the devices default handler.
+For example, a Zigbee device may already be bound to a certain light which also imo has better response, reliability and stability.
+To remind you of this, you could add a stop action with a description of why the button shouldn't be changed and being handled somehwere else.
+Then for other actions that aren't handled else where then you can handle them with this component.
+It's also fine to allow an external handler to handle the button push aswell as this component so a button could turn on the light handled via Zigbee and the component could start playing music based on the same event.

 ## Blueprints